-Day Hiking Essentials: What to Bring on a Hike
+Day Hiking Essentials: What I Bring on Every Hike

 Kristen Bor looking out at mountains and fall colors in Telluride, Colorado while hiking the Wasatch Connector Trail